ipdk-io/k8s-infra-offload/README.md

    ```

 3. Build the P4 Kubernetes binaries.
 Note that, by default, Makefile is
    configured to build for ES2K target.

+   Notes:
-To build for P4-DPDK target, use
+   i) To build for P4-DPDK target, use "tagname=dpdk" argument to both the
-   "tagname=dpdk" argument to following make targets.
+   following make targets.
+   ii) For ES2K target, get the K8s P4 artifacts from ES2K release package and
+   copy them in p4-k8s/k8s_dp folder.

    ```bash
    # make build
    ```